Klaus Thymann

-Klaus Thymann (born 1974) is a Danish explorer, scientist, fellow at the Royal Geographical Society, multi award-winning photographer, filmmaker and creative director based in London, United Kingdom.
+Klaus Thymann (born 1974) is a Danish explorer, scientist, fellow at The Explorers Club, fellow at the Royal Geographical Society, photographer, filmmaker and creator.
 He has developed an original viewpoint utilising a cross-disciplinary skillset that combines journalism, image making, mapping, documentary and exploration with a focus on contemporary issues and the climate emergency.
-Thymann reports on environmental issues from all around the world and has been featured by BBC, National Geographic, The Guardian, New Scientist and many other distinguished media outlets.
+Thymann has been featured by BBC, National Geographic, The Guardian, New Scientist and many other distinguished media outlets.
 He was awarded with the Sony World Photography Award in 2013 and was the youngest winner of the Scandinavian Kodak Gold Award in 1996.
+He is on the Expert Roster at UNESCO – UN Decade of Ocean Science for Sustainable Development.

-Early life and education
+Early life, education

 Thymann was born in 1974 in Copenhagen, Denmark.
 In 1988, at the age of fourteen, he began working as a photographer, photographing tourists for the Canal Tours.
 For the next few years, he also worked as a photographer and writer for several Danish publications.
 He attended Marie Kruses Skole in Farum, Denmark where he graduated in 1993.
 In 1996, Thymann was the recipient of the Scandinavian Kodak Gold Award.
 He received a Bachelor of Science degree in Environmental studies from The Open University (UK) in 2015.

+Early career

+In Thymann's early career he photographed musicians and made music videos, he worked with Kashimir and photographed David Bowie, Depeche Mode, Coldplay, Green Day, David Bowie, Linkin Park, The Kills, Prodigy, The Cardigans, Suede, Elvis Costello and Robyn amongst many more.